CHANGE-EPFL/frame-project-cli/docs/src/user/getting_units.md

 ## `pull`

-Use the `pull` command to download a hybrid model or a component from the Frame library to your computer.
+Use the `pull` command to download a hybrid model or a component from the FRAME library to your computer.
 If the unit's metadata contains information on how to setup an environment to run it, it will be created.

 Example: